randyahx/airdao-soulbound-token/README.md

 **SBTAchievements.sol** is an extendable that allows achievements to be added/removed for reputation management and specialized purposes such as gatekeeping communities.

 ## Discord Token for gatekeeping Discord server
-This can be found under /src/DiscordToken
+This can be found under /src/DiscordToken and competes for the **Token Gated Communities on AirDAO** prize category.

 ### Deploy Discord Token